Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 ### Myranda's Meadery
 > You walk into the tavern and the air smells of honey and alcohol.
 It's relatively quiet, with few patrons sitting sparsely, scattered around the space.
 You're greeted by an old little halfling with long grey hair and a cheerful, contagious smile.
 "Welcome to Myranda's Meadery!
 I'm Myranda.
 How can I help you, darling?"

-Speaking with Myranda, she will say that she doesn't need any wine as this is a meadery.
+Speaking with Myranda, she will say that she doesn't need any wine because she runs a meadery.
 She will appreciate the offer though, and will give the PC and Simon a free sample of mead, if they want a taste.
 Simon will definitely take her up on that offer.

+# An Unexpected Guest

 # Appendix A